f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/NGINX-One-Automation/README.md

 vi F5-Channel-Partner-Enablement-Workshop/Events/NGINX-One-Automation/files/ansible/configuration/defaults/main.yaml
 ```

-Modify the following four locations for your environment
+Modify the following four locations for your environment, and save the file

 > Note: In this workshop the nginx_one_f5xc_tenant is ```f5-xc-lab-app```